Chart Color Schemes

 An assessment of population growth drivers in Wallerawang reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for Wallerawang, as of November 2025 its population is estimated at around 2,065 people.
-This reflects an increase of 46 people since the 2021 Census, which reported a population of 2,019 people.
-The change is inferred from the resident population of 2,004, estimated by AreaSearch following examination of the latest Estimated Residential Population (ERP) data release by the ABS in June 2024, and an additional 31 validated new addresses since the Census date.
-This level of population equates to a density ratio of 30 persons per square kilometer.
-Wallerawang's 2.3% growth since census positions it within 0.6 percentage points of the SA4 region (2.9%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 70.0% of overall population gains during recent periods.
+As of November 2025, the estimated population of the Wallerawang statistical area (Lv2) is around 2,036.
+This figure reflects an increase of 17 people since the 2021 Census, which reported a population of 2,019.
+The increase is inferred from AreaSearch's resident population estimate of 1,971 in June 2024 and an additional 31 validated new addresses since the Census date.
+This results in a density ratio of approximately 30 persons per square kilometer.
+The Wallerawang (SA2)'s growth rate of 0.8% since the census is within 1.8 percentage points of the SA3 area's growth rate of 2.6%, indicating competitive growth fundamentals.
+Overseas migration contributed around 70.0% of overall population gains in recent periods.

 Frequently Asked Questions - Population